jet/equinox/DOCUMENTATION.md

 ## Wouldn't it be nice - `Equinox`

-- While the plan is to support linux and MacOS, there are skipped tests wrt Mono etc. In terms of non-Windows developer experience, there's plenty scope for improvement.
 - Performance tuning for non-store-specific logic; no perf tuning has been done to date (though some of the Store/Domain implementations do show perf-optimized fold implementation techniques).
 While in general the work is I/O bound, there are definitely opportunities to use `System.IO.Pipelines` etc, and the `MemoryStore` and CLI gives a good testbed to drive this improvement.

 ## Wouldn't it be nice - `Equinox.EventStore`